BitcoinCash1/Bitcoin-Cash-Node/doc/test-networks.md

         variable (it is block 16869 now, but may be different once the network is reset).

-Note 3: Chipnet upgrade 9 forked 6-months ahead of others, on Nov 15, 2023
+Note 3: Chipnet upgrades forked 6-months ahead of other networks, i.e. previous November

 Further references
 ------------------